-- (i) The conditions set forth at paragraphs (e)(1)(i) through (vi) of this section apply. - (ii) We allow only shotguns and .22 and .17 caliber rimfire rifles for small game hunting. - (iii) We allow the use of dogs for hunting squirrel and quail, and for the February rabbit hunt. - (iv) Beginning the first day after the deer muzzleloader hunt, we prohibit entry into the Turkey Point area until March 1. - (3) Big game hunting.
-We allow hunting of white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions: - (i) The conditions set forth at paragraphs (e)(1)(i) through (vi) and (e)(2)(iv) of this section apply. - (ii) We prohibit organized drives.
-We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the - (iii) Hunting or shooting within or adjacent to open fields and tree plantations less than 5 feet (1.5 meters (m)) in height must be from a stand a minimum of 10 feet (3 m) above the ground. - (iv) Prior to leaving the refuge, you must check all harvested deer at the nearest self-service check station following the posted instructions. - (v) Hunters may possess and hunt from only one stand or blind.
-Hunters may place a deer stand or blind 48 hours prior to a hunt and must remove it within 48 hours after each designated hunt (see § 27.93 of this chapter), with the exception of closed areas where special regulations apply. - (vi) During designated muzzleloader hunts, we allow archery equipment and muzzleloaders loaded with a single ball; we prohibit breech-loading firearms of any type. - (vii) Turkey hunting opportunities will consist of three limited draw hunts within the State season time frame.
-These hunts require a Limited Hunt Permit (Big/Upland Game Hunt Application, FWS Form 3-2439, Hunt Application-National Wildlife Refuge System) assigned by random computer drawing.
+- (i) The conditions set forth at paragraphs (e)(1)(i) through (vi) and (e)(2)(iv) of this section apply. - (ii) We prohibit organized drives.
+We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the game. - (iii) Hunting or shooting within or adjacent to open fields and tree plantations less than 5 feet (1.5 meters (m)) in height must be from a stand a minimum of 10 feet (3 m) above the ground. - (iv) Prior to leaving the refuge, you must check all harvested deer at the nearest selfservice check station following the posted instructions. - (v) Hunters may possess and hunt from only one stand or blind.
+Hunters may place a deer stand or blind 48 hours prior to a hunt and must remove it within 48 hours after each designated hunt (see §27.93 of this chapter), with the exception of closed areas where special regulations apply. - (vi) During designated muzzleloader hunts, we allow archery equipment and muzzleloaders loaded with a single ball; we prohibit breech-loading firearms of any type. - (vii) Turkey hunting opportunities will consist of three limited draw hunts within the State season time frame.
+These hunts require a Limited Hunt Permit (Big/Upland Game Hunt Application, FWS Form 3-2439, Hunt Application National Wildlife Refuge System) assigned by random computer drawing.
 At the end of the hunt, you must return the permit with information concerning your hunt (Big Game Harvest Report (FWS 3-2359)).
 If you fail to return this permit, you will not be eligible for any limited hunts the next year.